neoelemento/the-purpose/_posts/2016-10-14-hesitation.md

 “Hi honey, you never call to let me know you reached.
 Why today?”
 Asked a confused Vrinda.

 “You know me so well,” Jay laughs, “my car broke down, can you ask Shambhu to call me?”

-Vrinda panics, “What happened?
+“What happened?
 Is everything okay?”
+Vrinda panics.

 “Yeah yeah, just an issue with the battery.”
-Said he sitting on the table.
+Said he sitting on one of the sides of the table.
 “Shambhu can collect the keys and get it fixed by evening.”

 “Okay okay, I'll tell him to call you.”
 Vrinda says feeling better.

 “Say ‘Hi’ to the kids.
 Got a meeting.
 Gotta go.”
-Jay hangs up before Vrinda can respond.
+Jay hangs up before Vrinda could respond.

 ----------
 <br>